Offices in Leeds, Harrogate and London. Working with clients across the UK and overseas.

 It can be indirect discrimination.
 An example of indirect discrimination maybe a job advert with a requirement that only people six foot or above may apply.
 This may indirectly disadvantage women who as a group are generally smaller than their male counterparts.

 Another form or discriminatory behavior is harassment which occurs if an employee is subject to an intimidating and hostile environment.
 The most common example of this is offensive jokes or banter in the workplace but often this claim arises as a result of how capability meetings are conducted by line managers.

-Behaviours out of work for example; parties, away days or Friday night drinks, can give rise to a claim if the event can be deemed to be in the course of employment.
+Behaviours out of work for example; parties, away days or Friday night drinks, can also give rise to a claim if the event can be deemed to be in the course of employment.
 Employers can be liable for acts of employees and this is called vicarious liability.
 Individuals can also be named in proceedings and so liablity can be personal.

 Discrimination is a complex area

-We can fully advise as to each type of discrimination claim if you are presenting a claim or defending one.
-Taking timely advice is the key in both cases.
+We can fully advise as to each type of discrimination claim if you are in the position of having to defend one.
+Taking timely advice is the key.